 Ask questions, and if you notice something that doesn’t sit well with you, bring it up with your tour company!

 Give Way to the Porters

-Porters are the heroes of the mountains!
-They are often carrying huge amounts of goods and supplies on their back (we saw one man carrying over 100kg of steel), and they always have priority on the trail.
+Porters are often carrying huge amounts of goods and supplies on their back (we saw one man carrying over 100kg of steel), and they always have priority on the trail.

 Constantly be aware of your surroundings and step to the side to allow them to pass.

 When budgeting for your trip, it is so important to factor in the money for your tips.
 The porters and guides that assist you in the mountains are incredibly hard working people, and are doing this work to support themselves and their families.
 Tipping them is an incredibly important aspect of sustainable trekking in Nepal.